TikitechMC/docs/docs/config/definitions.md

 ### Size

 #### Applicable to
-All elements and divs, not required for all elements.
+All elements and divs, not required for all elements

 ### Canvas